dimagi/commcare-hq/docs/overview/platform.rst

 Conditional Scheduled Messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Every time a case is created, updated, or closed in a form it is placed on the asynchronous processing queued.
+Every time a case is created, updated, or closed in a form it is placed on the asynchronous processing queue.
 Asynchronous processors review any relevant business logic rules to review whether the case has become (or is no
 longer) eligible for the rule, and schedules a localized message which can contain information relevant to the
 case, such as an individual who did not receive a scheduled visit.